 Book Club Event : Think Again

-We're excited to announce our first book club meeting of 2022!
-Over the course of the next year, we will hold quarterly book club meetings to discuss trending topics that affect the change management space.
+We're excited to announce our first book club meeting for Q4 2022!
+ACMP's Midwest chapter will host book club meetings to discuss trending topics that affect the change management space.
 We'll highlight key takeaways and discus how to apply them to past projects while also discussing ways in which we can apply them in the future.

 "The bestselling author of Give and Take and Originals examines the critical art of rethinking: learning how to question your opinions and open others people's minds, which can position you for excellence in work and life"